 There are a lot of moving parts in the tiny engine of your lawn mower or the big engine of your riding mower.

-In both cases, you need engine oil to provide lubrication so that the grinding parts don’t overheat or melt.
+In both cases, you need engine oil to provide lubrication so the grinding parts don’t overheat or melt.

 If the engine oil level is too low, your engine will stall, and you should be very concerned because this might mean something in there has gone bad or needs to be replaced.